 Having obsessive love disorder does not mean that developing healthy love relationships is impossible.
 Seeking help is an important step that may help you learn how to effectively communicate with others and to address any personal issues that may have led to the feelings of obsession.

 BetterHelp is an online therapy platform that can match you with a licensed therapist to best suit your needs.
 They can provide tools and guidance to help you overcome any mental health concerns or negative thought patterns you may be experiencing.
 You can easily access online therapy platforms from the comfort and convenience of your own home, or anywhere you have an internet connection, at an affordable price.
 Read below for some reviews of BetterHelp therapists, from people experiencing similar issues.

 "The longer I work with Dr. Simon, the more grateful I am to have found a counselor who strikes such a kind balance between supporting and empathizing as well as challenging and coaching.
 She's been invaluable to the progress I've made individually and in my relationship."

 "In one session Douglas has helped me realize and find a way to break a pattern that I've been having for the last few weeks and probably lifelong.
 This is going to help me improve my relationships and my life will be more fulfilling.
 I'm glad I got to talk to Douglas, I can sense he is a great professional."

-Obsessive Love Disorder is a very real and very treatable condition.
-If you seek help to resolve the underlying causes of the disorder, such as neglect or trauma, you can learn ways to effectively manage the disorder and begin to develop healthy relationships.
+Obsessive love disorder may seem difficult to manage; however it can be highly treatable.
+If you or a loved one want to seek help to resolve the underlying causes of the disorder, such as neglect or trauma, you may learn healthy ways to effectively manage the disorder and begin to develop healthy relationships.
 If you are willing to trust and invest in the process, enjoying fulfilling and lasting relationships will be possible.
 All you need are the right tools.
-Take the first step today.
+Take the first step with BetterHelp today.